Laval daycare bus crash

 On February 8, 2023, a bus driver crashed a Société de transport de Laval (STL) bus into a daycare in the Sainte-Rose district of Laval, Quebec, Canada, killing two children and hospitalizing six others.
 The driver exited the bus immediately after the crash, screaming hysterically and tearing off his clothes.
 He was immediately subdued by parents and residents and arrested by police minutes after the crash.

 Police secured the scene and children were moved to another school, where police and teachers calmed the children and reunited them with their panicked parents.
 A spontaneous memorial of teddy bears and flowers appeared just outside the crash scene by evening.
 Trauma experts were on hand to support residents and parents.
-The next day, Premier of Quebec Francois Legault paid his respects at the scene, and Prime Minister of Canada Justin Trudeau attended a memorial service at the Sainte-Rose-de-Lima Church the following day.
+The next day, Premier of Quebec François Legault paid his respects at the scene, and Prime Minister of Canada Justin Trudeau attended a memorial service at the Sainte-Rose-de-Lima Church the following day.

-The driver was identified as 51-year old Pierre Ny St-Amand, a father-of-two living in Laval with no prior known history of criminal behaviour or mental illness.
-A psychiatric assessment has found the accused fit to stand trial.
-On February 24, a Quebec Superior Court in Laval ordered that another psychiatric assessment assess his criminal responsibility for the crash, and set his next court date for March 28.